jkwchui/chem-jon-hk/docs/chem/course/paper.md

 1. **language / background disadvantage**.
 Students who had significant language/academic background deficiency will have their Term 1 grade omitted.[^calc]
 2. **IA**.
 IAs that are likely to be significantly better / worse than current performance gets a modifier.
 This is usually < ±5%.

-[^calc]: Subjective things are me  In practice I just calculate *both* variants for each student, and take the better one.
+[^calc]: In practice I just calculate *both* variants for each student, and take the better one.
 Too-clever kids believe they can game the system and waltz throughout Term 1.
+Their poor preparations will dig them into a hole.

 ![Image from alias](/image/gradegraph.png)